Audreykacur/CPPProgramming/Jan13Notes.md

 	3. Display the results as output
 		- Send it to the screen
 		- write to a file
+1.6
 Programming Process
-1. clearly define what the program is to do
+1. Clearly define what the program is to do
-2. visualize the program running on the computer
+2. Visualize the program running on the computer
-3. use design tools such as a hierarchy chart, flowcharts, or pseudocode to create a model of the program
+3. Use design tools such as a hierarchy chart, flowcharts, or pseudocode to create a model of the program
-4. check the model for logical errors
+4. Check the model for logical errors
-5. type the code, save it, and compile it
+5. Type the code, save it, and compile it
-6. correct any errors found during compilation.
+6. Correct any errors found during compilation.
 Repeat steps 5 and 6 as many times as necessary
-7. run the program with the test data for input
+7. Run the program with the test data for input
 8. Correct any errors found while running the program.
 Repeat steps 5 through 8 as many times as necessary
-9. validate the results of the program
+9. Validate the results of the program

-1.5
-Input, Processing, Output

-1.6
-The Programming Process